-The Federal Reserve increased interest rates four times in 2018, taking the Federal Funds rate from 1.5% in 2017 to 2.5% by year-end.
-Rising interest rates put downward pressure on bond prices for most of the year.
-U.S. bonds finished the year flat at 0.01% and global bonds were up 3.17%.
-Within U.S. fixed income, both high yield and investment grade bond sectors finished the year down 2.1%.
+The Federal Reserve lowered interest rates three times in 2019.
+Declining interest rates put upward pressure on bond prices for most of the year.
+U.S. bonds finished the year up 8.7% and global bonds were up 6.8%.
+Within U.S. fixed income, high yield credit (+14.3%) outperformed U.S. Treasuries (+6.9%).

-The North Carolina Fixed Income Fund was in line with its benchmark, the Bloomberg Barclays Aggregate Index, both returning 0.0% in 2018.
+The North Carolina Fixed Income Fund returned 10.3% for the year, outperforming its benchmark, the Bloomberg Barclays Aggregated, by 1.62 percentage points.